 Language course fees

-- All language courses are fee-paying, except for Chinese courses.
+- All language courses are fee-paying.

 - Applicants can only start attending a foreign language course once they have paid the course fee.

 - Applicants who are allowed to join language courses after the end of the registration period are not eligible for any discount from their course fee

 - The course fee must be paid either in cash at the CEU Cash Desk or via the CEU Online Payment System by the end of the registration period.
 When paying in cash, participants are asked to present an Infosys printout of their courses, containing the foreign language course they wish to pay for, or the Enrollment Form stamped by CAW.
 When paying online, participants are asked to indicate their course title, level and group number in the comment section.